How to Update WordPress: Four Quick and Simple Ways

 This will lead you to the updates screen.
 Here, you will find all the plugins and themes that have come out with the newest releases.

 Tick Select all to update them all at once or do it one by one by selecting the specific plugins and themes you want to update.
+However, be mindful when choosing to update all plugins at a time, as it would use a lot of your plan’s resources and might slow down your website.

 Although the process involves the same steps, you’ll have to update your plugins separately from your themes.
 Make sure to update your caching plugin first to avoid complications.